Old Louisville: History

 Old Louisville is also home to the Ferguson Mansion, built by Edwin Hite Ferguson.
 Ferguson commissioned the Louisville architectural firm of Cobb and Dodd—the same firm responsible for designing the Seelbach Hotel and the new capitol building in Frankfort—to design his home in 1901.
 Construction of the mansion took four years (1901–1905) and cost $100,000, which was approximately ten times the cost of the neighboring Victorian homes.
 At the time, the mansion was the most expensive home in Louisville.
 In the 1920s, the Fergusons sold the home to the Pearson family, and it served as the Pearson Funeral Home until the mid-1970s.
-The house also provided the headquarters for John Y. Brown, Jr.'s successful 1979 gubernatorial campaign.
+The house also provided the headquarters for John Y. Brown Jr.'s successful 1979 gubernatorial campaign.
 In 1986, the mansion became the headquarters of The Filson Historical Society.

-In its peak in the late 19th century, Old Louisville was the center of Louisville's social life, with nearly all persons listed in the Society Directory of Louisville having Old Louisville addresses.
-The directory even listed the reception days and hours of Old Louisville's leading ladies, which varied by street, such as Tuesdays on Fourth Street or Thursdays on Second.
+At its peak in the late 19th century, Old Louisville was the center of Louisville's high society, with nearly all persons listed in the Society Directory of Louisville having Old Louisville addresses.
+The directory also listed the reception days and hours of Old Louisville's leading ladies, which varied by street (such as Tuesdays on Fourth Street or Thursdays on Second).